scottmatthewman/swiftcsvencoder/README.md

 ## Rationale

-Neith Swift nor Apple's application libraries contain a standardised method of converting data to CSV format for export.
+Neither Swift nor Apple's application libraries contain a standardised method of converting data to CSV format for export.
 A number of packages already exist, but I wanted to build my own minimal-but-reusable library.

 ## Features

 1. **Not coupled to root object structure.**

    `Codable` is great, but is limited to a single coding representation per object.
+It's also created with hierarchical representations – dictionaries and arrays inside other dictionaries or arries - in mind, whereas CSV is by its nature flat in structure.

-I need CSV outputs with different columns for different purposes, so we have a `CSVTable` object that defines which columns to use:
+    I also need CSV outputs with different columns for different purposes, so SwiftDSVEncoder provides a `CSVTable` object that defines which columns to use:

    ```swift
    let table: CSVTable<Customer> = CSVTable(